wvlet/wvlet/website/docs/syntax/index.md

 ### One-Liner Queries

 In wvlet, individual query line often matches with a single [relational operator](relational-operators.md), which processes a given input table data and return a new table data.
-Inserting newlines, however, are not mandatory.
-You can also fit the whole query within a single line, which is convenient for quick data exploration:
+Inserting newlines, however, is not mandatory.
+You can fit the whole query within a single line, which is convenient for quick data exploration:

 ```sql
 wv> from customer where c_mktsegment = 'HOUSEHOLD' limit 5;